lblva/we-re_not_special/docs/README.md

 I was originally planning to use a Raspberry Pi, and I tried to do so.
 But there was one problem: it was so slow!
 It couldn’t run my Python code and the HTML server at the same time.
 It crashed every single time I tried.
 I'm not sure what the problem was—whether the Raspberry Pi was slow on its own and there was nothing I could do, or there was a way to make it faster that my teacher and I didn't know about.
 We did try various solutions, but nothing worked.
 If you have experience with Raspberry Pi and know how to prevent it from lagging, I would 1000% recommend using it.
 But if you don't have one or yours also has performance issues, you can just use your laptop to run the code. </br>

 I had the option to set up my installation in either a classroom or a hallway.
 I chose the hallway so people could easily pass by the installation.
 Little did I know this was the wrong choice.
 I wanted to place it across the width of the hallway, but the walls were too close together for the projector.
 So, I had to set it up along the length of the hallway.
 As a result, the whole hallway was visible in the background, which caused the system to detect random objects as people, and the special sound played continuously. </br>

+The next problem was the projector.
+It wouldn't have been an issue if I could have installed it on the ceiling.
+Taping it wasn't an option either because it was too heavy.
+So, I had to place it on a chair, connected to my laptop.
+The person trying the installation had to stand to the side of the hallway since the projector was in the middle, which made the experience less pleasant. </br>

+I tried to improve the setup by hanging a large white cloth over a standing whiteboard, leaving only a small space for the person trying the installation.
+This was supposed to stop the code from identifying background objects as people.
+It helped, but didn't fully solve the problem because objects were still being detected through the small open space.</br>

+The last issue was that we wanted to make a frame from thin wood and place it around the projection, like a real painting in a museum.
+However, this wasn't possible because the frame was too large for the wood cutter.
+T.T</br>

+Okay, I made it sound very bad, but it actually wasn’t!
+Just not the way we wanted.
+An orthopedagogy professional actually liked the installation and asked me to collaborate and use it at an event next year. </br>

+**So, what will I do differently next time?** </br>

+What I will use: Raspberry Pi/laptop, external camera, projector/big monitor, and a frame.

+I will give the Raspberry Pi another chance.
+It would be great if it works without crashing, but if it still crashes, I'll use a laptop hidden from public view.
+I will hang the projector if possible; if not, I'll use a big monitor to display the output.
+I will also ensure the location has a fully white or plain-colored background.
+Additionally, I will frame the output like a real piece of art.
+The person should be able to stand anywhere within the zone that the camera covers. </br>

+# INSERT SKETCHES WITH RASPBERRY PI/LAPTOP AND PROJECTOR/MONITOR SETUPS

+**How do you actually set it up**

+1. Run the HTML with: <br>
+<code style="color : aquamarine">npm run dev</code> </br>
+2. Then run your Python code (it is normal for it to take a little while).
+3. Make the browser full screen, and ta-da, it's ready.  </br>

+How you make the surroundings look good is up to you.
+I recommend doing it the way I plan to next time.</br>

+## Be aware

+You won’t see any images displayed if you delete even one; there should always be 20 images.
+Do you want a different number, like 15 or 25?
+Then you will have to adjust the Python and JavaScript code.
+Here’s how to do it: </br>

+In your Python code, change:</br>

+<code style="color : aquamarine">image_counter += 1 </br> if image_counter > 20: </br>image_counter = 1 </code>
+image_counter += 1
+if image_counter > 20:
+    image_counter = 1